hsiangwei0903/Fine-Grained-Object-Recognition/README.md

 python dogclassifier.py
 ```

-And then you can run the inference at the [[dog classifier website]](https://dog-classifier-hsiangwei.anvil.app/)
+And then you can run the inference on the [[dog classifier website]](https://dog-classifier-hsiangwei.anvil.app/)